frederic-perez/AmE-dictionary/dictionary.md

 __abysmal__
 __accoitrements__
 __accolade__ _n_ :four: An award or privilege granted as a special honour or as an acknowledgement of merit. _Syn_ honour, recognition _The hotel has won numerous accolades._
-__accommodation__ _n_ :open_mouth: Accommodation is all about making room — it can mean a room or place where you will stay or an agreement about sharing something.
+__accommodation__ _n_ :pencil2: Accommodation is all about making room — it can mean a room or place where you will stay or an agreement about sharing something.
 __accompanist__
 __accord__ :two::shit: _Postponed the signing of an accord._ _The dagger seemed to leave the scabbard of its own accord._
 __according to plan__ :two::shit: _If everything goes according to plan._